Indexes¶

 whole dictionary.

-In this table, the primary key is a unique index on the combination (lab_name, rat_id)
+In this table, the primary key is a unique index on the combination (lab_name, rat_id).

-Therefore searches on these attributes or on lab_name
+Therefore searches on these attributes or on lab_name alone are fast.
+But this index

-cannot help searches on rat_id
+cannot help searches on rat_id alone.
+Similarly, searing by date_of_birth requires a

 full-table scan and is inefficient.

-To speed up searches by the rat_id
+To speed up searches by the rat_id and date_of_birth, we can explicit indexes to

 @schema